 Panama’s Canopy Tower— Photo: Canopy Tower

-Species-rich rainforest birding around the incredible Canopy Tower Ecolodge with access to famous Pipeline Road, its new tower, and the wondrous Panama Canal; followed by the luxurious Canopy Lodge in El Valle with excellent accommodations and birds, and a chance to experience the four zip lines of the Canopy Adventure.
+Species-rich rainforest birding around the incredible Canopy Tower Ecolodge with access to famous Pipeline Road, its new observation tower, and the wondrous Panama Canal; followed by the luxurious Canopy Lodge in El Valle with excellent accommodations and birds, and a chance to experience the four zip lines of the Canopy Adventure.

 Our first base of operations will be the exciting Canopy Tower, a former United States radar station elegantly converted into one of the most unique and enjoyable ecotourist lodges anywhere.
 Perched above Soberania National Park, the tower offers great birding literally right outside your window, including the chance to view gems like Blue Cotinga and Green Shrike-Vireo, both of which can be quite difficult to see from ground level.

 There are a number of terrific birding spots nearby, ranging from wetlands with Rufescent Tiger-Heron, White-throated Crake, and a profusion of orioles, tanagers, hummingbirds, and flycatchers, to Parque Metropolitano, an amazingly rich tract of forest on the edge of Panama City that hosts Lance-tailed Manakin, Rosy Thrush-Tanager, and even the unpredictable Pheasant Cuckoo.

 World-famous Pipeline Road is also on our itinerary, of course.
-Here, one can find puffbirds (including the handsome Black-breasted), trogons, motmots, parrots, and many other flashy tropical species in abundance.
+Here, one can find puffbirds (including the handsome Black-breasted, White-necked, and Pied), trogons, motmots, parrots, and many other flashy tropical species in abundance.
 This is also among the best places anywhere to locate an army ant swarm, with stunning looks at Bicolored, Spotted, and the spectacular Ocellated antbirds, among others.
 Finally, the rare and elusive Rufous-vented Ground-Cuckoo and Pheasant Cuckoo have been spotted on some of VENT’s tours to the Canopy Tower.